 What is your Portland moment?
 My Portland moment was when I was a high school student in (then) the most diverse high school in the state, Madison High School.
 I was able to meet with (then) Mayor Vera Katz to discuss the needs of PPS students.
-In what other place, would high school youth have that level of access to elected officials of that level?
+In what another place, would high school youth have that level of access to elected officials of that level?
 Participatory civic engagement is the best way to shape democracy.

 Dani Bernstein is currently the Executive Director of Multnomah County’s Office of Community Involvement.
-A graduate of Pomona College, their career began working as field staff for marriage equality campaigns, organizing for LGBTQ justice in California, New Jersey and Oregon.
+A graduate of Pomona College, their career began working as field staff for marriage equality campaigns, organizing for LGBTQ justice in California, New Jersey, and Oregon.
 Before joining Multnomah County, Dani also worked for the Oregon Bus Project, Basic Rights Oregon, and the Equity Foundation.
 In their volunteer time, Dani serves as Board Chair of the Basic Rights Oregon Equality PAC, as a mentor for Point Foundation, and as a board member for MRG Foundation.

 What is your Portland moment?
-Celebrating the June 26, 2015 Supreme Court decision legalizing marriage equality in Terry Schrunk Plaza, across from City Hall.
+Celebrating June 26, 2015, Supreme Court decision legalizing marriage equality in Terry Schrunk Plaza, across from City Hall.
 I love that Portland has so many public spaces where we can be in community with one another and gather to celebrate, to demonstrate, and to have fun.

 Dr. Alan DeLaTorre is a self-described “urban gerontologist” working as a Research Associate at Portland State University’s Institute on Aging where he coordinates PSU’s Senior Adult Learning Center and co-coordinates the Age-Friendly Portland and Multnomah County initiative.
 He is passionate about utilizing research to inform and advance community planning and livability for people of all ages and abilities.